SpiceXpress airlifts 55K oxygen concentrators in 3 weeks

-New Delhi, May 14 (IANS) SpiceJet's air cargo arm SpiceXpress has airlifted 55,000 oxygen concentrators and Covid relief materials in just over three weeks, the company said on Friday.
+New Delhi: SpiceJet's air cargo arm SpiceXpress has airlifted 55,000 oxygen concentrators and Covid relief materials in just over three weeks, the company said on Friday.

 According to the airline, out of this, 51,000 oxygen concentrators have been airlifted from the US, Singapore and China while 4,660 have been transported domestically.